Lumenbolt/DentalCariesPrediction/README.md

    The image is processed and classified into one of five dermatoglyphic patterns (Arch, Left Loop, Right Loop, Whorl, Tented Arch) using a ResNet50-based model.

 3. **Risk Prediction:**
-   The classified pattern, along with user-input lifestyle factors, is used to estimate dental caries risk.
+   The classified pattern is used to estimate dental caries risk.

 4. **Result Output:**
-   The risk score and category (e.g., "High risk" or "Low risk") are displayed in the GUI.
+   The risk score and risk likelihood are displayed in the GUI.

 ---